The world of office data security is constantly evolving.

 One of our top programs for print security is called PaperCut.
 We regularly recommend that PaperCut be installed onto all printers, copiers, multifunction devices, and scanners as it’s incredibly effective at helping employees follow document security protocols.

-Though PaperCut has hundreds of capabilities, one great document security feature is its two-step authentication process.
+Though PaperCut has hundreds of capabilities, one great document security feature is a two-step authentication process, which is also called print release or pull print.

 With two-step authentication, employees must approve each job TWICE before the document is actually pulled down from the cloud-based queue and printed out.